Lil-Chevy/E_Commerce_Backend/README.md

 ## How to start the app!

-    first run in the terminal: node seeds/index.js then enter into console: npm start
+    first run in the terminal: node seeds/index.js then enter into console: n
     then use insomnia to query the database

 ## contributors